realtyem/synapse-workers/README.md

   do it anyways.
 I suppose the request/response has to be placed somewhere before transferring on it's way.
 It speaks of it being synchronous in nature, which implies that when enabled it is asynchronous.
+* Part of the metrics acquisition process requires creating a special log file to scrape for the data.
+This log file is internal to the container and is not exposed by default.
+  `logrotate` is used to keep the file to a more manageable level.
+Disable `logrotate` by setting `NGINX_DISABLE_LOGROTATE` to a 'truthy' value and then you can manage this log file yourself.